AkshayTembhekar21/RAGAI/README.md

 PINECONE_API_KEY="your pinecone API key" PINECONE_ENV="your pinecone environment"

+For questions and answers on pdf use RagApp.py and for getting data from Confluence and question and answers on that, use RagAppAtlassian.py
+For the later case add following to .env file CONFLUENCE_API_TOKEN="Your confluence api token" CONFLUENCE_EMAIL="email_id"

 Usage
 1️⃣ Add a PDF named CFA.pdf in the working directory.
 2️⃣ Run the following command: